Head-Royce School: Academics and student life

 Head-Royce students complete a college-preparatory curriculum including mandatory courses in English; mathematics; American history; European history; physics; chemistry; biology; foreign language; fine arts; and physical education, as well as a rotating group of elective courses in science, English and history in the senior year.
 These senior elective courses have covered such topics as astronomy, robotics, Shakespeare, Japanese literature, psychology, the history of Islam, and many others.
 Some courses specifically prepare students for Advanced Placement exams in the subject.
-The vast majority of students take at least three AP exams by the end of high school, with many students opting to take six or more exams.
+Most students take at least three AP exams by the end of high school, with many students opting to take six or more exams.

 Additional graduation requirements include completion of a prescribed amount of approved community service activity, and completion of a "senior project" in lieu of final exams at the end of the senior year, involving logging 80 hours toward a specific endeavor of the student's choosing.

-Graduating-class sizes are generally 85–95 students.
-The school has a 100 percent (in some years nearly 100 percent) matriculation rate to four-year colleges, especially University of California schools and elite private institutions.

-The 77 students in the class of 2006 had average SAT scores of 674 Critical Reading, 676 Math and 673 Writing.

-This class contained 15 National Merit commended students, 17 National Merit semi-finalists, 15 finalists and 3 National Merit Scholarship winners.

 The school newspaper is The Hawk's Eye, which publishes monthly.